ramp-kits/rl_simulator/README.md

 pip install git+https://github.com/paris-saclay-cds/ramp-workflow.git@generative_regression_clean
 ```

-4. Finally, install the `mbrl-tools` package by running `pip install .` in the `mbrl-tools/` directory.
+4. Install the `mbrl-tools` package by running `pip install .` in the `mbrl-tools/` directory.

 With this installation you can run all the models of the ICLR 2021 paper.
 If you do not want to run all the models you might only need a subset of the packages listed in `environment.yml`.

+Finally, if you want to run the inverted pendulum experiments you need [MuJoCo 2.0](http://www.mujoco.org/index.html) and [mujoco-py](https://github.com/openai/mujoco-py). `mujoco-py` can be installed easily with `pip install mujoco-py`.

 ## Get started